MansoorMajeed/archived-esc.sh-hugo/content/blog/2021-03-06-nvme-ssd-and-linux-freezing.md

-+++
-author = "Mansoor A"
-categories = ["Linux"]
-date = 2021-03-06T03:50:44Z
+---
+author: Mansoor A
+categories:
+- Linux
+date: "2021-03-06T03:50:44Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "nvme-ssd-and-linux-freezing"
-summary = "Some WD NVME SSDs are not working at all in Linux.
+summary: Some WD NVME SSDs are not working at all in Linux.
 It freezes randomly and is practically unusable.
-Here we discuss a solution to the problem" tags = ["Linux"] title = "WD NVME SSD Freezing on Linux"
+Here we discuss a solution to the problem

-+++
+tags:
+- Linux
+title: WD NVME SSD Freezing on Linux
+url: nvme-ssd-and-linux-freezing
+---

 ## Backstory